 Chapter 5.
-Troubleshooting
+Maintenance/Troubleshooting

-Some SOGAVTM troubleshooting can be done in the field.
+Some SOGAV valve troubleshooting and minor valve maintenance can be done in the field.
 However, the lack of flow and response testing facilities often limits the ability to analyze the problem and verify the solution.
-It is always advisable to return the SOGAV valves to Woodward for service.
+If time permits, it is always advisable to return the SOGAV valves to Woodward for service.